 In November 2016, the FASB issued ASU No. 2016-18, Statement of Cash Flows (Topic 230): Restricted Cash ("ASU 2016-18").
 ASU 2016-18 requires that a statement of cash flows explain the change during the period in the total cash, cash equivalents, and amounts generally described as restricted cash or restricted cash equivalents.
 Therefore, amounts generally described as restricted cash and restricted cash equivalents should be included with cash and cash equivalents when reconciling the beginning and ending balances shown on the statement of cash flows.
-The Company adopted ASU No. 2016-18 retrospectively in the first quarter of 2018 and changed the presentation of its statements of cash flows for the three months ended March 31, 2018 and 2017 accordingly.
+The Company adopted ASU No. 2016-18 retrospectively in the first quarter of 2018 and the change in accounting principle is reflected in the statements of cash flows for the six months ended June 30, 2018 and 2017 accordingly.
 The adoption of this guidance did not have a material impact on the Company's financial position and results of operations.